 The AMU provides a sidetone signal (low level audio from the headset microphone) back into the headset earphone.
 The sidetone signal gives the Operator an indication that their microphone is working.
 The AMU produces adjustable sidetone level for the telephone and radio systems, and it is possible for these levels to be independently adjusted or disabled.
 This allows for the case where the telephone system already provides a sidetone (and the AMU telephone sidetone is reduced to zero) but the radio system has no side tone (requiring the AMU to still provide side tone).

 The AMU supports two headsets.
-Apart from the separate connections and volumes levels for each headset, the AMU sees and treats both headsets as a single headset.
+There are separate connections, volumes levels and mic mute functions for each headset.

-Headset earphones provide Telephone, Radio, Media/Auxiliary and logging playback audio to the Operator.
+Headset earphones provide Telephone, Radio, Media/Auxiliary, PC and logging playback audio to the Operator.

 6.3 Speaker